vanhoangkha/Networking-fundamentals/Day59_Wireless_Architectures.md

 - QoS CONTROL
     - Used in QoS to PRIORITIZE certain traffic
 - HT (High Throughput) CONTROL
-    - Added in 802.11n to ENABLE High Throughput operations
+    - Added in 802.11n to Kích hoạt High Throughput operations
     - 802.11n is also known as “HIGH THROUGHPUT” (HT) WI-FI
     - 802.11ac is also know as “VERY HIGH THROUGHPUT” (VHT) WI-FI

-- FCS (FRAME CHECK SEQUENCE)
+- FCS (Khung CHECK SEQUENCE)
-    - Same as in an ETHERNET FRAME, used to check for errors
+    - Same as in an Ethernet Khung, used to check for errors

 ---

 802.11 ASSOCIATION PROCESS

-- ACCESS POINTS bridge traffic between WIRELESS STATIONS and other DEVICES
+- Access POINTS Bridge traffic between Không dây STATIONS and other DEVICES
 - For a STATION to send traffic through the AP, it must be associated with the AP
 - There are THREE 802.11 CONNECTION STATES:
     - NOT AUTHENTICATED, NOT ASSOCIATED